richardhendricksen/testcafe-mocking-typescript-framework/README.md

 #### Local
 Run with `yarn test`.
-Reporting will be available in the `.reports` folder.
+Reporting will be available in the `reports` folder.

 #### Docker
 First build the image with `yarn docker:build`.